-Furthermore, they argued that their election was foretold in prophesies, in particular in the Marian messages to the seers at La Sallette (1846) and Fatima (1917).
+Furthermore, they argued that their election was foretold in prophecies, in particular in the Marian messages to the seers at La Salette (1846) and Fatima (1917).
 Many also referred to the Prophesy of the Pope, attributed to Irish bishop Malachi, and to testimonies by mystics such as Anne Catherine Emmerich and Louis-Marie Grignion de Montfort.

 Though the mystically elect popes maintained that they were leaders of the one, true Catholic Church, claiming to fight for its traditional teachings, due to frequent private apparitions, the doctrinal development of their churches was often rapid.
 In some cases, the creed has become very different from a traditional Roman Catholic belief system, though the groups themselves would say that they have developed a deepened, unveiled understanding of the same faith, made possible through continued divine revelation.

 It is possible to know quite a lot about many of these mystically elect popes, but sometimes only a few sources are available.
-In the latter cases, the elections were not widely publicized, and in a few cases there is even scant evidence that they claimed the papacy.
+In the latter cases, the elections were not widely publicised, and in a few cases, there is even scant evidence that they claimed the papacy.
 Other cases are possibly hoaxes or misunderstandings.